mozilla/mod_authnz_persona/README.md

 * (not yet implemented) `AuthnPersonaCookieSecret`:
 	A secret that will be used to sign cookies.
 If not provided, upon server start cookies will be generated automatically.
+Given re-authentication is automatic, it is only required to set a cookie secret if your application is hosted on multiple load balanced apache servers.

 (not yet implemented) A way to specifiy the IdP you require